DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * Manipulate the data until it's in the form we want.
 * Produce some graphics that summarize the data in a compelling way.

-Each of these bullets would be associated with a number of lines of code, but that's the basic idea:  do one thing at a time until we have something useful.
+Each of these bullets is typically associated with a number of lines of code, but that's the basic idea:  Do one thing at a time until we have something useful.

 "One thing at a time" is also good advice.
 As you learn to write more complex programs, it's good practice to break a long program into smaller manageable pieces.
 You'll see how that works as we go along.

 ## Calculations with numbers

-One of the things we can do in Python is numerical calculations.  which is a good thing:  that's a lot of what managing data is all about, diving one thing by another, adding things, up, and so on.
+One of the things we can do in Python is numerical calculations.
+That's a good thing:  that's a lot of what managing data is all about, adding things up, dividing one thing by another, and so on.
 Here are some simple calculations you can type into Spyder's IPython console one at a time.
-For each one, pay attention to what happens:
+For each one, pay close attention to what happens:

 * 2*3
 * 2 * 3